 Notification / Local Consent

-ISL AlwaysOn allows you to display a notifications on the remote computer before a session is established, as well as give the client side the ability to allow or reject the connection.
+ISL AlwaysOn allows you to display a notification on a remote computer before a session is established, as well as give the client side the ability to allow or reject the connection.

 Video Tutorial